CrimsonAS/qmlbench/README.md

 It comes with a number of default settings which aim to help give stable numbers:

 - --fps-override: This one is potentially very important.
-When you ran qmlbench with --decide-fps, it told you a fairly accurate FPS.
+When you ran decidefps, it told you a fairly accurate FPS.
 If QScreen reports something different through refreshRate() the calibration won't work and the resulting numbers won't mean anything.
 On OSX, we should be mostly good.
 On Linux, it is not uncommon that the QScreen value is wrong so this option is needed as an override to make the tests stable.
 The tool has not been tested on Windows at the time when this is written.
 - --delay [ms]: defaults to 2 seconds.
 An idle time after showing the window before starting the benchmark.
 Especially useful on OSX where the system specific to-fullscreen animation takes a while.
 And that to-fullscreen will severly damage the benchmarks
 - --help: Tells you the other options..